-MalariaWorld Journal is the first truly Open Access, peer reviewed, scientific journal with an exclusive focus on malaria – where you don’t pay to publish and you don’t pay to read.
+MalariaWorld Journal is an Open Access, peer reviewed, scientific journal with an exclusive focus on malaria.

 P.O.
 Box 18, 6669 ZG Dodewaard, The Netherlands